 Or, stay extra late

-The busiest times of the year will often find the park hours extended late into the evening.
-It isn't unusual during the holidays and school breaks for Magic Kingdom to be open as late as 1 or 2 a.m.
+The busiest times of the year will often find the park hours extended later into the evening.
+It isn’t unusual during the holidays and school breaks for Magic Kingdom to be open as late as 11 p.m. or later.

 If you are a night owl, those last couple hours of an extra late evening can be as good for touring as the first couple hours of an early morning.
 The crowds will continue to thin out the later into the night you go, so if you can stay up late, consider giving that a try.